CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

   * [x] Scissor test debug view
   * [x] Reduce number of g-buffer

-### GUI for Features
+### GUIs and Control

-Features and optimizations can be toggled from GUI as following:
+Features and optimizations can be toggled from GUIs as following:

 * Debug
  * `debugView` select different g-buffers to render